Voting Fraud is a Myth Meant to Defend Voter Suppression Laws

 "Supporters say the measures are necessary to combat voter fraud and increase public confidence in elections.
 But research has shown that in-person fraud at the polls is extremely rare, and critics of these restrictions warn that they will hurt mostly poor people, minorities and students — all of whom tend to vote Democratic — as well as the elderly."

-Such tactics will continue until the voter fraud myth is finally exposed as nothing more than a fig leaf for a coordinated effort to suppress the political voices of minorities and the poor.
+In the wake of Donald Trump's defeat and voter fraud allegations, Republicans will redouble their efforts to make voting more difficult.
+Such tactics will continue until the voter fraud myth is finally exposed as nothing more than a fig leaf for a coordinated effort to suppress the political voices of younger voters, minorities and the poor.

 By: Don Lam & Curated Content